Internationalization

 Academic programs at the school strike a balance between the humanities and the sciences, while promoting independent learning skills essential for university studies.
 The school offers three main study paths:

-Erasmus+ accreditation in the field opf school education
+Erasmus+ accreditation in the field of school education

 Since February 2022, Liceo Messedaglia has been a beneficiary of the Erasmus+ accreditation in the field of school education as a single institution until 31/12/2027 (KA120 action) and it has submitted an Erasmus+ Plan for the period 2022-27.
 It defines our long-term strategy for implementing pupil and school staff mobility activities to improve the quality of learning and teaching in compliance with the Erasmus Quality Standards.
 It has the following three specific objectives: